onefoursix/docker-sdc-cdh-centos/README.md

  ## Connect to SDC
  Connect to SDC at `http://<docker-host>:18630`

- ## Note regarding persistence:  This Docker image is stateless and is intended to be used
+ ## Note regarding persistence

- with StreamSets Control Hub (SCH)
+ This Docker image is stateless and is intended to be used with StreamSets Control Hub (SCH)

  Info on StreamSets Control Hub is [here](https://streamsets.com/products/sch)